BriceChivu/Warehouse_reshuffling/README.md

 >The aisle 4P17 for example has 28 bays (from 03 to 30).
 Its even bays have 9 levels with 3 positions each, its odd bays have 10 levels with 3 positions each, counting for 798 locations in total.
 Therefore, the aisle 4P17 can host up to 798 pallets.

 ### 3. Data Analysis
-Getting a snapshot of the current warehouse inventory is nice to have a first idea of the brands occupancy but it would not necessarily show the real picture since the snapshot could have been taken just after a big shipement (in that case the occupancy would be low) or just after an important volume of good receiving (the occupancy would be high). <br/>
+Getting a snapshot of the current warehouse inventory is nice to have a first idea of the brands occupancy but it would not necessarily show the real picture since the snapshot could have been taken just after a big shipment (in that case the occupancy would be low) or just after an important volume of good receiving (the occupancy would be high). <br/>
 To counter that, I considered a discrete distribution of the warehouse allocation over the time and looked at the average.